MAP-based Problem-Agnostic diffusion model for Inverse Problems: Numerical Experiments

 \subsection{Inpainting}

 We evaluate the proposed approach against baselines diffusion models on three types of image inpainting tasks: Inpainting (Box), Inpainting (Lolcat), and Inpainting (Lorem).
 We use the parameters $q_1 = 12$, $q_2 = 23$, and $\eta = 3$ for Inpainting (Lolcat), Inpainting (Lorem) and the parameters $q_1 = 10$, $q_2 = 24$, and $\eta = 4$ for Inpainting (Box).
-Table \ref{table2} presents the quantitative results of our model and other methods on the image inpainting tasks, using two metrics: PSNR and LPIPS.
+Table \ref{table2} presents the quantitative results of our model and other methods on the image inpainting tasks.

-In this set of experiments, our method achieves the best performance in PSNR across almost all tasks, while exhibiting relatively lower performance in LPIPS for some tasks (see Table \ref{table2}).
+In this set of experiments, our method achieves the best performance in PSNR, SSIM and FID across almost all tasks, while exhibiting relatively lower performance in LPIPS for some tasks (see Table \ref{table2}).
 However, on average, our model still demonstrates excellent quality compared to other models, as illustrated in Figure \ref{fig:Box_1} and Figure \ref{fig:Inpainting}, which showcase qualitative examples of the inpainted images generated by different methods.